Prometheus Bound (Rubens): Source Material

 Prometheus Bound, a Greek play attributed to Aeschylus, but thought to have been completed by another after Aeschylus' death in 456 B.C.
 It is possible that Prometheus Bound is the second play written by Aeschylus in a connected trilogy, followed by Prometheus lyomenos (Prometheus Unbound), of which only a few fragments have survived.

-In the play, Prometheus, the Titan, had assisted Zeus in establishing rule over Cronus and the other Titans, but infuriated Zeus by becoming the champion of mortals and giving them fire and the arts.
-In the opening of the play, Zeus ordered Hephaestus, Kratos (Power) and Bia (Force) to nail Prometheus to a high rock in Caucasus, to suffer torment as long as Zeus wishes.
-Prometheus's punishment is for stealing fire from Mount Olympus to give to humanity.
-Zeus, the King of Olympians, ordered Prometheus to be chained to a rock and suffer torment, by having an eagle devour Prometheus's perpetually regenerating liver every day.
+In the play, the Titan Prometheus, had assisted Zeus, the King of Olympians, in establishing rule over Cronus and the other Titans, but infuriated Zeus by becoming the champion of mortals and giving them fire and the arts.
+In the opening of the play, as punishment for stealing fire from Mount Olympus to give to humanity.
+Zeus orders Hephaestus, Kratos (Power) and Bia (Force) to chain Prometheus to a high rock in the mountains of Scythia.
+There he will suffer torment as long as Zeus wishes, by having an eagle devour his perpetually regenerating liver every day.

 Peter Paul Rubens would have used these Greek influences to carry out his own interpretation of the story.
 When he painted a classic or mythological subject, he was glorifying human creation, expressing his own joy at the beauty of the world.
 In Prometheus Bound, he depicts a suffering victim, Prometheus, but also the beauty of the Eagle causing the torment.